-Thermguard is especially effective as a low cost housing insulation solution.
-Generally low cost housing is fairly crowded, and this leads to a lot of condensation being generated in the house, especially during the winter.
+THERMGUARD is especially effective as a low cost housing insulation solution.
+Generally, low cost housing is fairly crowded, and this leads to a lot of condensation being generated in the house, especially during the winter.
 Condensate forms on the underside of the roof and drips down onto the insulation below.
-Should this be a blanket type insulation that is not absorbent, then the condensate will filter down through the insulation onto the ceiling and create unsightly black marks on the ceiling, which can be seen from below.
-Should the problem be severe, the insulation will remain damp and a breeding ground will be created for all sorts of unhealthy algae.
+Should a blanket type insulation that is not absorbent have been used, then the condensate will filter down through the insulation onto the ceiling and create unsightly black marks on the ceiling, which can be seen from below.
+Should the problem be severe, the insulation will remain damp and create a breeding ground for all sorts of unhealthy algae.

 When using Thermguard, however, there will be less condensation forming on the underside of the roof (Thermguard gives 100% cover).
-Any condensate that does drip onto the insulation will immediately be absorbed into the top layer of the insulation as Thermguard is manufactured from recycled newsprint, and newsprint is very absorbent.
+Any condensate that does drip onto the insulation will immediately be absorbed into the top layer of the insulation as Thermguard is manufactured from recycled newsprint, which is highly absorbent.

-The next day when the sun comes out and the roof space warms up, the condensate will evaporate out of the Thermguard and the insulation will dry out.
+The next day when the sun comes out and the roof space warms up, the drops of water will evaporate out of the Thermguard and the insulation will dry out.
 Hence Cellulose Fibre insulation is known as the “BREATHING” insulation.

 Thermguard has a network of contractors throughout South Africa, thus wherever your contract is situated we will be able to help you.